soniaprevost/lbyt-embedwithbox/README.md

 == README

-#learningbyteaching is a series of workshops from LeWagon's alumni.
+# #learningbyteaching is a series of workshops from LeWagon's alumni.
 Here is a clean repository where you can practise with the demo.

 > http://slides.com/soniaprevost/boxviewrails/

---- IMPROVE
+#IMPROVE

 - Manage when Box is not available
 - Make it asynchronous using delayed_job, sidekiq or rescue